afikri/afikri.github.io/_posts/2018-03-07-time-complexity-tape-equilibrium.md

 ---
 layout: post
-title: Time Complexity Tape Equilibrium
+title: Time Complexity: Tape Equilibrium
 tags: [array, java, algorithms]
 ---
 A non-empty zero-indexed array A consisting of N integers is given.
 Array A represents numbers on a tape.